open-cloud/open-cloud.github.io.old/0_overview.md

 ##Software Architecture

 Figure 1 schematically depicts the software components running on OpenCloud.
-They include XOS as the overarching Cloud OS, existing OpenStack and Linux components (Nova, Neutron, Keystone, OvS, and libvirt), and a new Network Hypervisor called OpenVirteX.
+They include XOS as the overarching Cloud Mangement System, existing OpenStack and Linux components (Nova, Neutron, Keystone, OvS, and libvirt), and a new Network Hypervisor called OpenVirteX.

 ![Figure 1.
 Software components running on OpenCloud.]({{ site.url }}/figures/Slide1.jpg)